 You will be completely astonished when you read the long list of what ailments pomegranate juice can help with, either to cure, or soothe the symptoms of.

-The Pomegranate is often referred to as the Biblical Fruit and through the years has been used to treat diarrhoea.
+The Pomegranate is often referred to as the Biblical Fruit and through the years has been used to treat diarrhea.
 The seeds seem to help bind the bowels.

 It has been reported that one of the benefits of pomegranate juice is that it is ranked as a superfood which can relieve inflammation in cartilage cells, thereby making it useful to arthritis sufferers.